 Pick a primary category that truly embodies what your business is about.
 Be specific—think “hair salon” instead of “salon.”
 Make sure to only choose one primary category.
 For instance, Google recommends that “if you manage a grocery store that includes a pharmacy and deli, you would choose ‘Grocery store’ as your primary category and add ‘Pharmacy’ and ‘Deli’ as additional categories.”

 Try to be as certain as possible when deciding on a category, since making a change down the line will most likely result in you having to re-verify your business.

 Key things to keep in mind about Business Categories:

 - Primary business categories can influence local SEO, so choose wisely!

 - Include as many relevant secondary business categories as permitted

 Your business’s description is your chance to tell customers what your company is all about.
-Bear in mind that Google highly values accuracy when making SEO rankings, so you absolutely want to make sure you are accurately describing your business here.
+Bear in mind that Google highly values accuracy when deciding on organic rankings, so you absolutely want to make sure you are accurately describing your business.